schwartzlab-methods/CellNEST/vignette/user_guide.md

-We provide the arguments for running various steps of CellCellNEST model along with the preferred values as Default.
+We provide the arguments for running various steps of CellNEST model along with the preferred values as Default.
 Most of the arguments are self-explanatory.
 The parameters that may need changing are discussed.

 ## Data Preprocess
 Sample command: